 The Closest Household Hazardous Waste Collection Center to the City of Fullerton:

 The commercial sector generates nearly three fourths of the waste in California much of which is recyclable.
-The Mandatory Recycling Law (AB 341) states that businesses, including public entities, generating four cubic yards or more of commercial solid waste per week or a multifamily residential dwelling of five units or more shall arrange for recycling services starting July 1, 2012.
+The Mandatory Recycling Law (AB 341) is designed to reduce greenhouse gas (GHG) emissions by diverting commercial solid waste to recycling and requires businesses, including public entities, generating four(4) cubic yards or more of commercial solid waste per week or a multifamily residential dwelling of five units or more shall arrange for recycling services starting July 1, 2012.
 Businesses can take one or any combination of the following to divert solid waste from disposal: self-haul, subscribe to a hauler(s), arrange for the pickup of recyclable materials, and/ or subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.

-Recyclable organic waste accounts for about 40 percent of the material Californians dispose in landfills annually.
+Recyclable organic waste accounts for about 40% of the material Californians dispose in landfills annually.
 In order for California to achieve its aggressive recycling and waste diversion goals it must recycle its organic waste.
-The Mandatory Organics Recycling Law (AB 1826) requires that businesses arrange for recycling services for the following types of organic waste: food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper.
+The Mandatory Organics Recycling Law (AB 1826) requires that businesses and other generators of 4 or more cubic yards of solid waste per week arrange for recycling services for the following types of organic waste: food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed with food waste.
 Multifamily complexes must arrange for recycling services for the same material with the exception of food waste and food-soiled paper.